SunilShankaramurthy/UI_Automation/Readme.md

 ## PreRequisite
   Java 8
-  chromedriver (version should be same as the system browser) geekodriver(Firefox driver)( version should be same as the system browser)
+  chromedriver (version should be same as the system browser version currently this project contains v101.) geekodriver(Firefox driver)( version should be same as the system browser)

 ## Run-Command